-If your organization is already using a third-party managed security or risk management service provider, ask the firm what incident response offerings it has.
-The same should be asked of CSPs.
-Using services from an existing provider can make the incident response service selection process much easier.
+Organizations that find it more effective to work with a trusted third party should ask if their current managed security or risk management service providers or cloud service providers offer incident response capabilities.
+Using services from an existing provider can make the incident response service selection process easier.

-If no incident response plan is in place or no existing vendors are suitable, complete the following steps to identify a suitable service provider:
+If no existing vendors fit the bill, the following steps can help identify a suitable service provider:

 - Determine the specific incident response requirements of your organization.
-This could include threat detection, alert notifications and detailed step-by-step procedures for handling an incident.
+This could include threat detection, alert notifications and detailed step-by-step procedures for incident handling.

 - Research the market for incident response service providers, and review their offerings.